-In this webinar, we provided an update on the extensive recent additions to the mechanistic models for handling oral dosage forms available within the ADAM/M-ADAM framework, which include a particle population balance (PPB) model, dual solid state (polymorph) handling, excipient binding, a nucleation model, a dynamic bile salt model, and mechanistic models for handling pharmaceutical salts.
+In this webinar, we will provide an update on the extensive recent additions to the mechanistic models for handling oral dosage forms available within the ADAM/M-ADAM framework, which include a particle population balance (PPB) model, dual solid state (polymorph) handling, excipient binding, a nucleation model, a dynamic bile salt model, and mechanistic models for handling pharmaceutical salts.
 Examples of the application of some of these tools will be provided.